Pevicsanch/Control-Structures/README.md

+## IT Academy - Data Science Itinerary
+### S02 T03:
 # Control-Structures

-basic exercises in python to learn how to use:  Conditionals &amp; Loops, if / elif / else  and Functions.
+basic exercises in python to learn how to use:
++ Conditionals
++ Loops,
++ if / elif / else
++ Functions.